caiimy/m2i-tp5/README.md

 filter_kibanajson: show logs of the namespace default in kibana

 ## Pre-requisite
+> [!NOTE]
-- Clone the git repository from github : https://github.com/caiimy/m2i-tp5.git
+> - Clone the git repository from github : https://github.com/caiimy/m2i-tp5.git
-- A kubernetes cluster in production
+> - A kubernetes cluster in production